Headway: What You Need To Know (Complete Review)

 Despite the cons, when it comes to insurance billing, Headway is a fantastic service that is FREE and accessible to many.
 Headway is great if you are getting your feet wet with private practice and have a small case load OR if you have limited funds to invest in your business.
 The free price tag allows therapists to maximize profit, which is essential in the beginning.

-I opened my practice in 2020 as a way to supplement my income, later becoming a full time private practice owner in 2021.
-At that time I was using Alma exclusively and loved it as it allowed me the flexibility to find my ideal clients and had all the added perks of a community and continuing education.
+I opened my practice in 2020 to supplement my income, and I became a full-time private practice owner in 2021.
+At that time, I was using Alma exclusively and loved it as it allowed me the flexibility to find my ideal clients and had all the added perks of a community and continuing education.

-In 2022 I took time off for maternity leave and knew that I would be returning at a reduced caseload level in order to raise my child.
+In 2022, I took maternity leave and knew I would return with a reduced caseload to raise my child.
 It was at that point that I reached out to Headway to learn more about what they had to offer.
-I was intrigued by the free price tag and though that this might be the ideal way to reduce expenses since I was maintaining a much smaller caseload.
+I was intrigued by the free price tag and thought that this might be the ideal way to reduce expenses since I was maintaining a much smaller caseload.

-After working with Headway for about 6 months, I did end my contract with them primarily due to the fact that I had remaining time left on my yearly Alma contract did not need both services as I managed my very small caseload.
-If I was not already paying for Alma, my decision might have been different.
+After working with Headway for about 6 months, I ended my contract (September 2023) with them primarily because the remaining time on my yearly Alma contract did not require both services, as I managed my very small caseload.
+If I were not already paying for Alma, my decision might have been different.

 Since my new target audience is an extremely small demographic, who is planning to use their medical insurance for the remainder of their bariatric surgery, it made sense for me to re-enroll with some of Headway’s insurance options.